Jungle Jim's International Market

-Jungle Jim's International Market, formerly Jungle Jim's Farmer's Market, is a large specialty supermarket in Fairfield, Ohio, with a satellite location in Union Township, Clermont County, both near Cincinnati.
+Jungle Jim's International Market, formerly Jungle Jim's Farmer's Market, is a large specialty supermarket in Fairfield, Ohio, United States, with a satellite location in Union Township, Clermont County, both near Cincinnati.
 The main location is roughly 200,000 square feet (4.6 acres or 18,580 square meters), and has been described as a theme park of food.
 Jungle Jim's offers one of the largest wine selections in the United States, live seafood tanks, and an in-store cooking school.
 Each week, the store is visited by about 82,000 shoppers, whom founder "Jungle" Jim Bonaminio calls "foodies".
 Many of the specialty foods in international departments are difficult to find elsewhere in the Greater Cincinnati area, and customers have been known to drive from other cities for the store's wide variety of food.
 Jungle Jim’s is also known for its use of animatronics as well as other displays.